-For information about input and output support functions, refer to "Locale-Sensitive Input and Output Support Functions" on page 10-21.
+For information about input and output support functions, refer to "Locale-sensitive input and output support functions" on page 10-19.

 After you create this cast function, use the CREATE CAST statement to register the function as a cast.
 You cannot use the function as a cast until you register it with the CREATE CAST statement.
-The CREATE CAST statement in Figure 7-2 creates an explicit cast that uses the int\to\float() function as its cast function.
+The CREATE CAST statement in the following figure creates an explicit cast that uses the int\to\float() function as its cast function.

 '''

-CREATE EXPLICIT CAST (int_type AS float_type
+CREATE EXPLICIT CAST (int type AS float type

 WITH int_to_float);

 '''

 Figure 7-2.
-An Explicit Cast from int\type to a float\type
+An explicit cast from int\type to a float\type